carlo-colombo/CashSplitter/README.md

 # Cashsplitter

+**Migration to Group2/addTransaction complete.
+All legacy Group/addExpense code has been removed.**

 A lightweight expense splitting application for tracking shared costs in groups.
 Create groups, add expenses, and automatically calculate who owes what—all while working completely offline.